pooltogether/pooltogether-prizepool-registry/README.md

 # PoolTogether Prize Pool Registry

-Maintains a registry of goverance owned prize pools as an instance of ([generic registry](https://github.com/pooltogether/pooltogether-generic-registry)).
+Maintains a registry of goverance owned prize pools as an instance of [generic registry](https://github.com/pooltogether/pooltogether-generic-registry).

 *Note:* @pooltogether/pooltogether-generic-registry must be installed as a peer dependency.